complexlogic/flex-launcher/extra/docs/configuration.md

 #### OnLaunch
 Defines the action that Flex Launcher will take upon the launch of an application.
 Possible values: "Hide", "None", and "Blank"
 - Hide: Flex Launcher will hide its window while the application is running, and then show itself again after the application has closed.
-This avoids window focus conflicts between the launcher and the application, but will cause the desktop to be briefly visible when an application is launched
+This avoids window focus conflicts between the launcher and the application, but will cause the desktop to be briefly visible when an application is launched.
 - None: Flex Launcher will maintain its window, and the launched application will have to draw itself over Flex Launcher.
 The desktop will never be visible, but this mode could cause window focusing conflicts depending on your configuration.
 This setting should only be used if all your applications launch in a fullscreen mode.
-- Blank: Same as "None", except Flex Launcher will change to a blank, black screen
+- Blank: Same as "None", except Flex Launcher will change to a blank, black screen.

 Default: Hide